Maryblessing/alx-system_engineering-devops/README.md

 #!/bin/bash

-echo "This repository is to run a program for system engineering devops"
+echo "This repository is to run a program for system engineering devops!"